Supporting your transgender teen

 Talk about transphobia

 It’s natural to be worried about how the world will treat your teenager, and sadly, transgender people are often on the receiving end of transphobic comments and harassment.
-Talking about what transphobia is, how it looks, and when and where it can occur can help you to work through your fears and be prepared to offer your support.
+Talking about what transphobia is, how it looks, and when and where it can occur can help your teen to identify and cope with it.

 Transgender people are often spoken about in the news, and a lot of this media coverage is harmful and transphobic.
 Don’t be afraid to speak about these news stories with your teen to give them space to vent or share their feelings.
 Remind them of their strengths and encourage them to seek support from their wider community.